Shrinkflation: Causes

 Barak Orbach, an academic economist, argues that competition typically drives shrinkflation: "When supply shocks or other factors inflate production costs, businesses must pass on cost increases to maintain profitability.
-However, in competitive markets, direct price increases are risky.
+In competitive markets, however, direct price increases are risky.
 Under such conditions, businesses often choose to raise prices indirectly through downsizing."

 Without explicitly using the term shrinkflation, macroeconomist Vivek Moorthy much earlier documented and analysed the shrinkage effect of inflation, explaining it by Arthur Okun's "invisible handshake" approach: "Prices are ... based on notions of trust and fairness. it is considered acceptable for firms to respond to cost increases, but not to demand increases.
 Firms selling a branded product will make deliberate efforts to continue selling at the same price thereby retaining loyal customers.
 Hence, to cope with inflation, fast moving consumer goods firms would often resort to shrinking the product size to avoid raising prices."

 Consumer impact

 Many grocery stores provide unit price information for all products.
 In this Norwegian grocery store, the price for a bottle of ketchup is displayed in terms of the price paid per package (64.90 kr) as well as the price paid per kilogram (111.90 kr).
 This allows customers to see how much they will pay and to quickly compare products that have different sizes of packages.

-Consumer advocates are critical of shrinkflation because it has the effect of reducing product value by "stealth".
+Some consumer advocates are critical of shrinkflation because it has the effect of reducing product value by "stealth".
 The reduction in pack size is sufficiently small as not to be immediately obvious to regular consumers.
 An unchanged price means that most consumers will not immediately notice the higher unit price, which adversely affects consumers' ability to make informed buying choices.
 Consumers have been found to be deterred more by rises in prices than by reductions in pack sizes, and some customers would rather have a smaller package at the old price than the old package size at a higher price.

 Suppliers and retailers have been called upon to be upfront with customers.
 According to Ratula Chakraborty, a professor of business management, they should be legally obliged to notify shoppers when pack sizes have been reduced.
-In 2023 the French grocery chain Carrefour has started to warn their customers about these practises.
+In 2023, the French grocery chain Carrefour started to warn their customers about these practices.

-Corporate bodies deflect attention from product shrinkage with "less is more" messaging, for example by claiming health benefits of smaller portions or environmental benefits of less packaging.
+Corporate bodies deflect attention from product shrinkage by claiming health benefits of smaller portions or environmental benefits of less packaging.

 Shrinkflation is not the only cause of reduced package sizes.
 In some cases, such as junk food, some customers do prefer smaller package sizes.

 In other cases, the change is part of a trend to adjust package sizes.
 In 2003, Danone shrank its yogurt containers from 8 ounces to 6 ounces, because consumers thought their larger product was too expensive overall; many, though not all, of the grocery stores selling it maintained the old price for the smaller product.
 Most yogurt manufacturers followed suit, resulting in smaller packages.